nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### 1. Command Input Box and Command Output Box
 ![CommandBox](images/CommandBox.png)
 The __command input box__ is located where the placeholder text `Enter command here...` is.<br>
-Clicking on it will allow you input commands for Cobb to execute.
+Clicking on it will allow you to input commands for Cobb to execute.
 Here are some commands you can test to start with.

 * **`listbuyers`** : Lists all buyers in the database, that is, clears any buyer filters currently in place.